phan28395/JetbrainBankingDatabase/README.md

 # JetbrainBankingDatabase
 This is a simple banking system, which can create creditcard number (the number are 16 digits and are checked with Luhn-algorithm) and pin.
-The created info will be stored in a database and can be deleted if wanted
+The created info will be stored in a database and can be deleted if wanted.
 Function of the system:
 1) Create credit card and pin
 2) Login into the created account